 In some situations, despite being fully informed and given adequate time, the patient truly cannot come to a decision, and my default is then to advise the less radical option of BCS.
-Sometimes a patient's decision making can be literally "paralysed" by the fear and uncertainty created by the recent cancer diagnosis, and once the surgery is complete and pathology available, the situation becomes less stressful for them, and decision making clearer.

-If having undergone BCS, the patient then decides that they would prefer mastectomy, that can always be performed subsequently, often after chemotherapy is completed.
+Sometimes a patient's decision making can be literally "paralysed" by the fear and uncertainty created by the recent cancer diagnosis, and once the lumpectomy surgery is complete and pathology available, the situation becomes less stressful for them, and decision making clearer.
+If having undergone BCS, the patient then decides that they would prefer mastectomy, that can always be performed subsequently, often after chemotherapy is completed, but preferably before any radiotherapy is administered.
 This approach, although uncommonly required, also allows the stressed/undecided patient to be rid of the cancer, and then be able to concentrate on non-oncological decisions such as breast reconstructive options, in a less stressed state of mind.